deivid-rodriguez/byebug/GUIDE.md

 we entered was just hitting the return key: `byebug` remembers the last command you entered was `step` and runs it again.

-One way to print the values of variables is `p` (there are other ways).
+One way to print the values of variables is `eval` (there are other ways).
 When we look at the value of `tri` the first time, we see it is `nil`.
 Again we are stopped _before_ the assignment on line 5, and this variable hadn't been set previously.
 However after issuing another `step` command we see that the value